aclaf/flagrant/docs/explanation/behavior.md

 ### POSIX-style ordering enforcement

 When `strict_posix_options=True`, the parser enforces POSIX-style ordering where all options must precede all positional arguments.
-Once the `positionals_started` flag is set (by encountering the first argument that is not an option), all subsequent option-like arguments are reclassified as positionals.
+Once the `positionals_started` flag is set (by encountering the first argument that is not an option), all following option-like arguments are reclassified as positionals.

 This provides users with the guarantee that option-like values can be passed as positional arguments without ambiguity when POSIX-style ordering is enabled, as long as they appear after at least one positional argument.